Luciana Pignatelli: Books and career

 As Princess Luciana Pignatelli, she was the author of The Beautiful People's Beauty Book (McCall, 1970), which was described as "a straightforward approach to narcissism".
 As Luciana Avedon, she was the author of The Beautiful People's Diet Book (Bantam, 1973) and Luciana Avedon's Body Book (Henry Holt, 1976).
 All three books were co-written with Jeanne Molli.

 In the 1970s, as Luciana Pignatelli, she became the spokesperson for the soap Camay, appearing in U.S. and international television commercials.

 Pignatelli was the European fashion coordinator of Eve of Roma, a cosmetics company.

-In her last years, she became a jewelry designer, travelling twice yearly from her home in London to the Bangkok workshops of Rolf von Bueren, a German noble who established Lotus Arts de Vivre, a leading jewelry and objet d’art company in Thailand.
+In her last years, she became a jewellery designer, travelling twice yearly from her home in London to the Bangkok workshops of Rolf von Bueren, a German noble who established Lotus Arts de Vivre, a leading jewellery and objet d’art company in Thailand.

 Honors

 She was named to the International Best-Dressed List in 1966.